iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ### Displaying Log Output

-You can display the HORNET logs by running:
+You can display the IOTA-Core logs by running:

 ```sh
 docker compose logs -f hornet